lunzhang1990/autoDesign/README.md

 4. The dat files shold include all the node type in the regualtory network the users are concerned with.

 5. For the L, U equilibrium we do not have to consider the order of thresholds, so the index returned is only for a fixed order.

+6. If needed, we can add further algorithm for intermediate equilibrium ...